 “People need my product!”
 (But do they want it?)

 I’ve built a software product.
-Currently, there’s no demand for it in the market, but I’m sure people need it.
-How can I get people using it?
+There’s no demand for it in the market, but I’m sure people need it.
+How do I get people using it?

 Here’s my response:

-The only way to successfully market a product is to make something people want.
+The only way for your product to be successful is to make something people want.

 Identifying a “need” isn’t enough: